-Inside this file, we will want to start off with a "header comment" - we'll learn more about these later, but for now, you can copy and paste the following text, and put in your name, lab section, and username.
+Inside this file, we will want to start off with a "header comment" - we'll learn more about these later, but for now, you can use the following text, making sure to put in the date, your name, lab section, and username.
 In future assignments, you will have to write your own description.

 '''

 File: hw0.py

 Author: Your Name

-Date: 2/1/2017
+Date: Today's Date

 Section: Your Lab Section

-E-mail: your.username@umbc.edu
+E-mail: your.username1@umbc.edu

 Description: This file is to help students practice

 using the submission system on the GL

 servers for CMSC 201.

 '''